stocker88/nextjswebsite/_posts/bitcoin.md

 &nbsp;

-It suggests that more people are discussing and sharing information about Bitcoin, which could potentially impact its price and market sentiment.
+It suggests that more people are discussing and sharing information about Bitcoin, which could impact its price and market sentiment.

 &nbsp;